 - File or trim nails regularly.
-Regular nail length maintenance also helps stave off infection.
-For toenails, this is particularly important.
+Regular nail length maintenance also helps stave off infection, especially for toenails.

 - Wear shoes that fit.
 Shoes that are too small can cause toenail injuries and ingrown nails.

 - Don't remove your cuticles or your hang nails.
 Some nail grooming techniques may call for this, but not only does it hurt, it is also bad for your nails.
 Cuticles help keep bacteria out of your nail bed.
-Hang nails should be clipped (not torn) off to avoid removing healthy tissue.
+It's a good idea to clip hang nails (not tear them off) to avoid removing healthy tissue.

 - Avoid biting nails.
 This is the one you've managed to stop.